Wednesday, June 28, 2023

 What about her Powers and Qualities?
 Conceptually, she's pretty close to being an unpowered hero.
 She's got pretty fast reaction time, hence the Agility.
 Her intelligence is high enough that her subconscious instincts border on supernatural, giving her a good Intuition.
 Inventions comes from her being a tinkerer who's got a modest array of self-made tools to help with infiltration, surveillance, hacking computer systems - and she's amped up her favorite bat so it hits like a cattle prod, backed up with some homemade irritant and knockout sprays that make Mace seem like scented candles.

 She's obsessed with crime-solving and crime fighting, with a high self-taught Investigation score and basically unequalled Criminal Underworld Info, most of it acquired anonymously online or through bugging gang hangouts and mob boss' mansions.
 Her Technology was good enough to let her breeze through school and her patents pay for her lifestyle and superhero career and parts for tools, as well as bribes to her web of informants.
 Acrobatics ties in to her agile fighting style, again mostly self-taught, and helps with infiltration.
-Her actual Stealth is pretty bad by superhero standards, although her Principle of Stealth and good Intuition helps a lot with than .
+Her actual Stealth is pretty bad by superhero standards, although her Principle of Stealth and good Intuition helps a lot with that .
 Finally, Gen-Z Vigilante Grrl is pretty self-descriptive, and mostly gets used as a stand-in for the social qualities her build simply does not have access to, at least when interacting with criminals, law enforcement, and other heroes.
 Might also double for Alertness when it comes to noticing crimes, subtle or not.

 Blog Content Index